CommodityApp/backend/README.md

 ### About

 -   Filament (v3) Admin panel with Raw, Receipt, Price, User, Order and many other resources to manage the commodity system
--   REST API for all the resources: Validation Requests, Services, Controllers, Traits, Policies and etc.
+-   REST API for all the resources, Validation Requests, Services, Controllers, Traits, Policies and etc.
--   Used 3rd pary libraries like: spatie/larave-activitylog, spatie/laravel-permission, spatie/laravel-query-builder and livewire components
+-   Used 3rd party libraries like: spatie/larave-activitylog, spatie/laravel-permission, spatie/laravel-query-builder and livewire components

 ### Server Requirements